Top 5 Things to Know When Drug Testing in Missouri

 This information is provided for educational purposes only.
 Reader retains full responsibility for the use of the information contained herein.

-Even though the “Show-Me” State doesn’t have a mandatory drug testing statute similar to neighboring states like Iowa and Oklahoma, the state’s workers’ and unemployment compensation regulations can have a direct impact on workplace programs.
+Even though the “Show-Me” State doesn’t have a mandatory drug-testing statute similar to neighboring states such as Iowa and Oklahoma, its workers’ and unemployment compensation regulations can directly impact workplace programs.
 Employers must meet certain drug testing requirements in order to successfully challenge workers’ and unemployment comp claims based on substance abuse.

 Below are five things that you need to know when drug testing in Missouri:

-Workers’/Unemployment Compensation Denial: Workers’ and unemployment compensation laws in Missouri contain their own drug testing requirements.
+Workers’ and unemployment compensation laws in Missouri each contain their own drug testing requirements.
 Employers are not required to comply unless they wish to move to deny workers’ or unemployment compensation claims.
 The following are five drug testing requirements of the unemployment compensation law:

-• First, employers must notify applicants and employees of their policy before testing by conspicuously posting the policy in the workplace (e.g., in a written personal policy or handbook), or by stating the policy as part of a collective bargaining agreement governing employment.
+- First, employers must notify applicants and employees of their policy before testing by conspicuously posting the policy in the workplace (e.g., in a written personnel policy or handbook), or by stating the policy as part of a collective bargaining agreement governing employment.
 Written notification must state that a positive result may result in suspension or termination of employment.

-• Fifth, an employee may request a confirmation test, meaning a second analytical procedure used to identify the presence of a specific drug or alcohol or metabolite in a specimen.
+- Fifth, an employee may request a confirmation test, meaning a second analytical procedure used to identify the presence of a specific drug, alcohol, or metabolite in a specimen.
 The second procedure must be different from the first test, be just as accurate, be a split-specimen exam, and be performed in a separate, unrelated certified laboratory.
-If the test does not confirm the first test (i.e., if the retest is a negative result), the employee that requested it cannot be required to pay for the cost of the test.
-For more information on workers’ comp visit Current Compliance State Drug Testing Law Database.
+If the retest does not confirm the first test (i.e., if the retest is negative), the employee who requested it cannot be required to pay for the cost of the test.
+For more information on workers’ comp, visit the Current Compliance State Drug Testing Law Database.

 This information is provided for educational purposes only.
 Reader retains full responsibility for the use of the information contained herein.